axieinfinity/ronin-documentation/docs/basics/rewards.md

 | Year 7                           	| 3.45%  	| 2.76%  	| 2.30%  	|
 | Year 8                           	| 1.45%  	| 1.16%  	| 0.97%  	|

 ## Bridge reward
-Ronin allocates 1,000,000 RON to fund rewards for the first year.
+Ronin allocates 1,000,000 RON to fund the reward for the first year.
 This reward is divided among bridge operator nodes.
 After the first year, we plan to separate the bridge from the consensus, that us, validators are not required to run bridge operator nodes.